-Being a creative company is more about exploring your industry and repeatedly asking questions that nobody else have ever asked.
+Being a creative company is more about exploring your industry and repeatedly asking questions that nobody else has ever asked.
 Once your question is known, you have a path to find the answer.
-It’s along that path a true creative company makes itself known as such with it’s process for finding a solution.
+It’s along that path a truly creative company makes itself known as such with its process for finding a solution.

 How we’ll find the problem is by asking one of two questions:

 1 – What are the pain points everyone has in your industry?

 What are the pain points you and/or your industry have that people often chalk up to “that’s just how we’ve always done it”.
 We all know this as the worst saying in business but it exists in almost every company still.
 Think about the tasks people do that nobody likes.
 Think about the parts of your process that don’t make clear sense.
 Think about the things that often leave people confused or stressed.